Make their birthday unforgettable. Shop Birthday Photo Books »

 • Sales and marketing: If your yearbook plan includes selling ads, whether it’s to local businesses or parents, the committee needs a sales department to manage it all.
 Marketing roles are also important for promoting sales of the yearbook itself.

 Sometimes one individual will take on multiple roles, while other roles might be divided among several team members.
 Many tasks require collaboration between different departments.
 A photographer might accompany a reporter, for example, and the sales team will collaborate with the design team on ad placement.
+Check out this other helpful yearbook planning guide: How to Collaborate on School Yearbooks in Real Time.

 With your yearbook committee established close to the beginning of the school year (ideally), you have plenty of time to create an incredible yearbook.
 One of the most important tasks for the yearbook manager is to keep the whole team on schedule.
 At one of your first committee meetings, create a calendar to keep everyone on track.
 A shared, cloud-based calendar is ideal as you can update it and send notifications throughout the school year.